 The most common trait being the use of compromised environments, both local desktops and web servers.
 Whether a DoS/DDoS or Brute Force attack, you can rest assured that the odds that the attack is coming from a, what should be clean environment, is very high.
 Unfortunately, this is a very grave concern, as attacks increase, so do their success rates, and one of their more effective tools continue to be Brute Force for access and DOS / DDoS for service disruption.
 In either case, scripts are loaded onto servers, existing resources are leveraged and abused, and the end-result is the same – websites are blacklisted, server IP’s are blocked, and website owners, like you, have very miserable days, weeks, months.

 The other harsh reality of Brute Force attacks is that they can be synonymous with DOS / DDoS attacks.
-Although the intent is different, with a BF attack they are after access, disruption is often a very close, and an acceptable second.
+Although the intent is different, with a brute force attack they are after access, disruption is often a very close, and an acceptable second.
 The DOS byproduct of a Brute Force attack is being facilitated by overloaded shared servers, a majority of what you see today’s websites, and mismanaged web servers that are too small for the traffic they do receive, let alone unexpected surges.

 The question should not be why me?
 Instead, let’s focus on how to keep yourself protected…